 Tim Hosking is a Senior Wetlands and Rivers Conservation Officer, North West Regional Operations (Dubbo).
 Tim provided advice regarding waterbird species and details regarding the Macquarie Marshes and Macquarie Valley, where he works with the local Environmental Water Advisory Group to manage environmental water.

 Jane Humphries.
 When Jane was a Wetlands and Rivers Conservation Officer, North West Regional Operations (Moree), she provided advice regarding monitoring waterbird species.
 Jane undertook annual environmental monitoring across the north west and worked with the local Environmental Water Advisory Group to provide advice on the management of environmental water.

 David Preston is an Assistant Environmental Water Officer, North West Regional Operations Division (Moree).
 David assists in the annual environmental monitoring program across the north west and has the role of technical officer to support the future development of the Waterbird Tracker platform.

 Jennifer Spencer coordinates waterbird surveys for the department of Planning, Industry and Environment in the Gwydir Wetlands as part of statewide monitoring.
 She provided an advisory role during the development of the Waterbird Tracker project including provision of information on waterbird species.
 She is also involved with the Lake Brewster Pelican banding project.

-Andy McQuie is a Team Leader – Community Engagement North West Branch Regional Operations Division.
-Andy will deliver a series of events to schools as a part of this project.
+Andy McQuie.
+When Andy was a Team Leader, Community Engagement North West Branch Regional Operations Division, he delivered a series of events to schools as a part of this project.